Rattlesnake Canyon Arches Colorado Hike Guide

 Hike Tip(s): If you are looking to camp in the area, head into the National Monument (camping with free permit required) and spend the night in this unique location before heading off to Rattlesnake Arches the next day.

 Best Views: The huge arches here provide fantastic opportunities for beautiful landscape pictures while letting you use your creativity for optical illusion pictures.
 Be careful if you choose to climb out onto the arch, the access points are extremely narrow and have poor foot holds.
 Bring a tripod and remote or use the self timer for some great group shots.
+Drones are not allowed in this Wilderness area.

 Gear Needed